-Tribal Consultation: As described above, the BLM engaged in consultation with Tribes to identify Tribally-significant resources and potential effects arising from the proposed project to these resources or associated traditional practices.
+Tribal consultation: As described above, the BLM engaged in consultation with Tribes to identify Tribally-significant resources and potential effects arising from the proposed project to these resources or associated traditional practices.
 This information assisted the BLM in analyzing the potential effects of the undertaking under NEPA and Section 106 of the NHPA.

-Significance Criteria: Types of effects, their magnitude and the likelihood of their occurrence, and the overall significance of the effects were determined based on the proximity of the property to mine facilities or infrastructure; proximity to construction, operations, or reclamation activities; and the presence of workers in the area.
-Because historic properties are a finite resource, and cannot be regenerated, all physical impacts to historic properties are considered to be permanent in duration.
-Further information on how effect significance was determined can be found in the discussion of significance criteria in Section 3.1 of this EIS.
+Significance criteria: Types of effects, their duration, magnitude, extent, the likelihood of their occurrence, and the overall significance of the effects were determined based on the proximity of the property to mine facilities or infrastructure; proximity to construction, operations, or reclamation activities; and the presence of workers in the area.
+Because historic properties are a finite resource and cannot be regenerated, all physical impacts to historic properties are considered to be permanent in duration.
+Further information on how effect significance was determined can be found in the discussion of significance criteria in Section 3.1.1, Copper Flat EIS Significance Criteria.